junxit/us-congress-bills-110/metadata.md

 - 2007-07-10 — Message on Senate action sent to the House.
 - 2007-12-04 — House agreed to Senate amendment with amendments pursuant to H. Res.
 837.
 - 2007-12-04 — Resolving differences -- House actions: House agreed to Senate amendment with amendments pursuant to H. Res.
 837.
+- 2007-12-05 — Message on House action received in Senate and at desk: House amendments to Senate amendment.
+- 2007-12-06 — Cleared for White House.
+- 2007-12-06 — Message on Senate action sent to the House.
+- 2007-12-06 — Resolving differences -- Senate actions: Senate agreed to House amendment to Senate amendment and House amendment to title of bill by Unanimous Consent.
+- 2007-12-06 — Senate agreed to House amendment to Senate amendment and House amendment to title of bill by Unanimous Consent.